vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

-#Hello World
+# Getting Started with Android App
 In this tutorial we will go through various steps of creating a android app with wizard, once our application is ready, we will launch the application and see it working in emulator.
 We will then go through the folder structure and see various tools available with us in ADT.

-#Creating Project From Wizard
+## Creating Project From Wizard

 The Android Developer Tool (ADT) or eclipse provides us a great way to create android applications using a wizard, unlike other languages where you need to write code to do a basic hello world.
 In Android you just need to follow some simple steps and with few clicks we get our first hello world project up and running.

 This tutorial will help you in understanding this process and various options in the wizard.

-> Watchout: If you have’t installed the ADT or eclipse plugin, please go to tutorial 2 and complete your setup.
+> If you have’t installed the ADT or eclipse plugin, please go to tutorial 2 and complete your setup.

 Lets Start